Cancer treatment: how does it affect fertility?

 Different cancer treatments affect fertility in different ways.

-• Chemotherapy may damage eggs in the ovaries, or affect sperm production.
+• Chemotherapy uses drugs that destroys cancer cells.
+But it may damage your ovaries so that you produce fewer eggs.
+Chemotherapy also affects sperm production.
 It might be temporary or permanent, depending on which drugs you have, and the dose.

-• Radiotherapy to the pelvis can damage reproductive organs including the womb, cervix and ovaries.
-It can also affect sperm production.
+• Radiotherapy uses radiation to destroy cancer cells.
+Radiotherapy targeted to your pelvis can damage the womb, cervix and, ovaries.
+It can also affect sperm production and sperm count.
 Radiotherapy on the pituitary gland in your brain can also affect the production of eggs or sperm.

-Whether fertility problems are likely to affect you depends on the type of cancer you have and the exact treatment you’re having.
+Your risk of fertility problems depends on the type of cancer you have and the exact treatment you’re having.
 Other factors such as your age and how near to menopause you are, are also important.

 How can I preserve my fertility?

 If there’s time before starting treatment, your doctor may refer you to a fertility clinic.
-They’ll talk to you about preserving your ability to have children.
-You may be able to have your eggs, embryos (fertilised eggs) or ovarian tissue stored, or your sperm collected.
+They’ll talk to you about the options for fertility preservation before cancer treatment.
+You may be able to have your eggs, embryos (fertilised eggs), ovarian tissue, or sperm frozen.
+After your cancer treatment you can then use your frozen eggs, embryos, or sperm.
+You’ll need to have fertility treatments such as in vitro fertilisation (IVF).

 You’ll have follow-up appointments with your doctor or nurse after treatment.
 You can talk to them about your fertility.
 Or book an appointment with your GP, who can provide support and talk to you about next steps.